-The Martin County Clerk and Comptroller's Office is excited to announce that tax deed sales have moved to an online auction.
+The Martin County Clerk and Comptroller's Office conducts online auctions for tax deed sales.
 For more information on upcoming sales see:

 A Tax Deed Sale is the sale of property to the highest bidder at a public auction to recover delinquent property taxes.

 The Tax Deed sale process commences when a certificate holder files an Application for Tax Deed with the Tax Collector's Office.
 The Tax Collector's Office certifies the application to the Clerk of the Circuit Court and Comptroller (the Clerk) and a Tax Deed Sale is scheduled.